MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 ### Microsoft.Windows.Remediation.Applicable

-This event indicates whether Windows Update Sediment Remediations need to be applied to a device to keep Windows up to date.
-The remediations address issues on the system that prevent sediment devices from receiving OS updates.
-“Sediment” refers to devices that have been on a previous OS version for an extended period.
+This event indicates whether Windows Update sediment remediations need to be applied to the sediment device to keep Windows up to date.
+A sediment device is one that has been on a previous OS version for an extended period.
+The remediations address issues on the system that prevent the device from receiving OS updates.

 The following fields are available:

 - **AllowAutoUpdateExists**  Indicates whether the Automatic Update feature is turned on.
 - **AllowAutoUpdateProviderSetExists**  Indicates whether the Allow Automatic Update provider exists.
-- **AppraiserBinariesValidResult**  Indicates whether plug-in was appraised as valid.
+- **AppraiserBinariesValidResult**  Indicates whether the plug-in was appraised as valid.
 - **AppraiserRegistryValidResult**  Indicates whether the registry entry checks out as valid.
-- **AppraiserTaskRepairDisabled**  Task repair performed by the appraiser plugin is disabled.
+- **AppraiserTaskRepairDisabled**  Task repair performed by the Appraiser plug-in is disabled.
-- **AppraiserTaskValid**  Indicates that the appraiser task is valid.
+- **AppraiserTaskValid**  Indicates that the Appraiser task is valid.
-- **AUOptionsExists**  Indicates whether automatic update options exist.
+- **AUOptionsExists**  Indicates whether the Automatic Update options exist.
 - **CTACTargetingAttributesInvalid**  Indicates whether the Common Targeting Attribute Client (CTAC) attributes are valid.
 CTAC is a Windows Runtime client library.
 - **CTACVersion**  The Common Targeting Attribute Client (CTAT) version on the device.
 CTAT is a Windows Runtime client library.
 - **CV**  Correlation vector
 - **DataStoreSizeInBytes**  Size of the data store, in bytes.
 - **DateTimeDifference**  The difference between local and reference clock times.
-- **DateTimeSyncEnabled**  Indicates whether the datetime sync plug-in is enabled.
+- **DateTimeSyncEnabled**  Indicates whether the Datetime Sync plug-in is enabled.
-- **daysSinceInstallThreshold**  The maximum number of days since the operating system was installed before we check to see if remediation is needed.
+- **daysSinceInstallThreshold**  The maximum number of days since the operating system was installed before the device is checked to see if remediation is needed.
 - **daysSinceInstallValue**  Number of days since the operating system was installed.
 - **DaysSinceLastSIH**  The number of days since the most recent SIH executed.
 - **DaysToNextSIH**  The number of days until the next scheduled SIH execution.
 - **DetectConditionEnabled**  Indicates whether a condition that the remediation tool can repair was detected.
-- **DetectedCondition**  Indicates whether detect condition is true and the perform action will be run.
+- **DetectedCondition**  Indicates whether detected condition is true and the perform action will be run.
 - **DetectionFailedReason**  Indicates why a given remediation failed to fix a problem that was detected.
 - **DiskFreeSpaceBeforeSedimentPackInMB**  Number of megabytes of disk space available on the device before running the Sediment Pack.
 - **DiskSpaceBefore**  The amount of free disk space available before a remediation was run.
 - **EditionIdFixCorrupted**  Indicates whether the Edition ID is corrupted.
 - **EscalationTimerResetFixResult**  The result of fixing the escalation timer.
 - **EvalAndReportAppraiserRegEntries**  Indicates the EvalAndReportAppraiserRegEntriesFailed event failed.
-- **FixedEditionId**  Indicates whether we fixed Edition ID.
+- **FixedEditionId**  Indicates whether we fixed the edition ID.
 - **FlightRebootTime**  The amount of time before the system is rebooted.
 - **ForcedRebootToleranceDays**  The maximum number of days before a system reboot is forced on the devie.
 - **FreeSpaceRequirement**  The amount of free space required.